-Today’s debt free story is from MJ of Dream Beyond Debt, who has made some amazing progress on her loans!
-MJ is about to turn 40, and lives with her two dogs in Ohio, one of whom graduated “Class Clown” in his training class.
+Today’s debt free story is from Amanda Page, who has made some amazing progress on her loans!
+She’s about to turn 40, and lives with her two dogs in Ohio, one of whom graduated “Class Clown” in his training class.
 Read on for her story.

 I didn’t originally set out to pay off my loans in one year.
 It took over ten years before I felt that my financial life was in a place that I could make any progress on my loans.

 For over a decade, I paid the minimum payment.
 In that time, I paid off a little over $1,000 of a $48,500 total.
 It took me ten years to pay $1,000.
 It was a sobering moment.
 I didn’t want the next ten years to yield such a poor result.

 A month before the new year was about to start, I took a hard look at my earning and spending.
 I thought, “I wonder how much I can pay off in the next year or so.”
 I made about $40,000 that year, and from that had managed to build a comfortable emergency fund.
 Only after I had that cushion in place was I able to think about eliminating those loans.

 I started with the payment that was due just fifteen days before New Year’s Eve.
 I earned extra money by selling things on Craigslist and working a temporary office job during a break from my contract work.
 I cobbled together $4,300 for that first “monster payment.”
 I saw the loan balance decrease to $43,380.
 Suddenly, it was all I could think about.

 Fast forward a few months later, and I’ve paid off $31,500 of my student loan.
 I can barely believe it.
 As of this writing, I owe $16,054.
 I intend to pay that off within the next six months using the same strategy I used to pay off the $31,500.
 What’s that strategy?
 Well, I’ll tell you.
 I broke it down into five parts.